JeremyACase/ubiquia/core/service/belief-state-generator-service/docs/belief-state-service-design-doc.md

 ### Goals
 - Enable runtime realization of Agent Communication Languages that can be translated into database schema in YugabyteDB
 - Generate a dynamic RESTful API that can allow clients to interface with the generated database schemas
-- Allow data to propagate over a cluster (network) of Ubiquia agents allowing for location-transparency of data and consistency as communication.
+- Allow data to propagate over a cluster (network) of Ubiquia agentEntities allowing for location-transparency of data and consistency as communication.
 - Allow the DBMS to handle cascading relationships so that developers need not write domain-specific application logic towards this end
 - Leverage database schemas where appropriate to ensure the ability to automatically "evolve" and migrate database schemas.